YandeMC/scradd/README.md

 ### File structure

-Scrub is built using [strife.js](https://www.npmjs.com/package/strife.js) and follows its recommended style guide and structure.
+scruby is built using [strife.js](https://www.npmjs.com/package/strife.js) and follows its recommended style guide and structure.
 The `common` directory contains code shared across multiple features, while the `util` directory includes utility functions that can be used in other projects as well.

 ### Commands

-Scrub provides several development commands to streamline the coding process.
+scruby provides several development commands to streamline the coding process.

 -   `npm run build`: One-time build with TypeScript
 -   `npm run start`: Run the bot